jscad/csg.js/V2-ROADMAP.md

 ## The past

-The current version of CSG.js has been built over  a long time, by adding a lot of features on top of the original csg.js Up until recently there where :
+The current version of CSG.js has been built over  a long time, by adding a lot of features on top of the original csg.js.
+Up until recently there where :
   - no unit tests
-  - no coherence requirement
+  - no coherence requirements
   - no overarching intent
   - no checks for duplicate features or partially implemented ones
-  - a double API: the 'old' object oriented API and a functional API
+  - a double API: the 'old' object oriented API and a functional API semi overlapping, semi conflicting
   - no linting
-  - a blind trust in what came before
+  - a blind trust in what came before (insert giant with feet of clay jokes here)
   - barebones documentation, that was written at various stages of development and thus partially outdated or flat out false in some cases
   - no decoupling between API & implementation
-  - not using standards or modules (up until recently all of csg was a few GIANT files)
+  - not using standards or modules (up until recently all of csg was a few GIANT js files, no modules, which made maintenance/ changes very hard)

 The end result at this stage is to put it midly, a big mess, that has become increasingly hard to maintain and expand